Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/formulation.rst

 The ``f.RuntimeConstraint()`` constructor takes in the following inputs:

 .. py:function:: f.RuntimeConstraint(outputs, operators, inputs, black_box)
+    :noindex:

     Declares a runtime constraint in a pyomo.edi.formulation

     :param outputs: The outputs of the black box function
     :type outputs: pyomo.environ.Var or list or tuple
     :param operators: The operators that are used to construct constraints.
-Currently, only equality constraints are supported and will be the default no matter what is passed in here (see `this issue <https://github.com/codykarcher/pyomo/issues/4>`_)
+Currently, only equality constraints are supported and will be the default no matter what is passed in here (see `this issue <https://github.com/codykarcher/pyomo/issues/4>`__)
     :type operators: str or list or tuple
     :param inputs: The inputs to the black box function
     :type inputs: pyomo.environ.Var or list or tuple